ProgressiveHackNight-NYC/nyc.proghacknight.org/_posts/events/2017-03-14-sandee-kastrul.md

 published: true
 ---

-Chi Hack Night, in partnership with the [Smart Chicago Collaborative](http://smartchicagocollaborative.org/), is proud to present our [Women in Tech speaker series](https://chihacknight.org/blog/2017/03/07/presenting-the-women-in-tech-speaker-series.html) celebrating Women's History Month.
+Prog Hacknight, in partnership with the [Smart Chicago Collaborative](http://smartchicagocollaborative.org/), is proud to present our [Women in Tech speaker series](https://chihacknight.org/blog/2017/03/07/presenting-the-women-in-tech-speaker-series.html) celebrating Women's History Month.
 Throughout the month of March, we will feature amazing women speakers in the civic, nonprofit and technology space.

 For our second episode, we welcome [Sandee Kastrul](https://twitter.com/SandeeKastrul), president and co-founder of [i.c.stars](http://www.icstars.org/), an innovative nonprofit leadership and technology training program founded in 1999 to prepare inner-city adults for technology careers and community leadership.